Puslapio vaizdai

 The old priest did not speak.
 He was listening but drowsily.
 A slight breeze had come up and was stirring the hairs on his red neck in an agreeable way.

-me!
+"And I loved Gianbattista.
+Then Antonio went away, and-and-God forgive me!
 Gianbattista used to come in the evenings and see me."

 "My daughter, my daughter!"

 "Yes, it was wrong," went on the dying woman, a new note of energy sounding in her voice; "but that was all, padre.
 Once he kissed me.
-But-che la Santissima Madonna me senta, -that the Blessed Virgin may listen to me,-the baby was Antonio's."
+But-che la Santissima Madonna me senta, -that the Blessed Virgin may listen to me, -the baby was Antonio's."

 The priest's platitude was unheard both by the woman and the hidden man.